-Contact us to discuss how we can offer you a more specialist service for your chronic pain compensation claim?
+Contact us to discuss how we can offer you a more specialist service for your CRPS compensation claim?
 Call us on 01225 462871, or complete the Contact Form at the foot of this page.

 Chronic pelvic pain (CPP) is persistent and often disabling pain experienced by women (men are rarely affected) below the level of the belly button and between the hips.
 The condition is common, thought to affect as many as one in six women in the UK.